 - and so much more

 Just let your imagination run wild with the things you can do with these amazing beauties!
-The look on my daughters face when she saw her unicorn flower was priceless!
+The look on my daughter’s face when she saw her unicorn flower was priceless!
 I am always happy to make her happy and the fact that I have the knowledge and the skill to use my Cricut to make these amazing creations makes it even better.

 My T-shirt business was solely created using the Cricut, the first t-shirt order, I was still using an iron to press my design!
+And now I am receiving large volume requests and I can bang them out in just a few minutes with my handy Cricut Design Space and some vinyl.

 Looking for more great Cricut crafts?